shonjoy91/rsp-sw-toolkit-gw/README.md

 ## Update Sensor Software

-To update your sensor software to the latest version, please see [update_sensor.md](update_sensor.md)
+To update your sensor software to the latest version, please see our [sensor sw repo](https://github.com/intel/rsp-sw-toolkit-installer/tree/master/sensor-sw-repo)

 ## Use Cases